Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/training.md

 A visualization of where true positives, true positives, true negatives, and false negatives are found in the confusion matrix corresponding to a medical test.
 Correct predictions are shown in green, and incorrect predictions are shown in red.
 {: style="font-size: medium;"}

 To illustrate our points, we will use the hypothetical confusion matrix for a COVID test shown in the figure below.
+We used a hypothetical confusion matrix because results for COVID tests, even the same type of test like a lateral flow test, can vary wildly.[^Mistry]

 [![image-center](../assets/images/600px/medical_test_confusion_matrix_hypothetical.png){: .align-center}](../assets/images/medical_test_confusion_matrix_hypothetical.png)
-Caption.
+A hypothetical COVID test confusion matrix.
 {: style="font-size: medium;"}

-* Need hypothetical "confusion matrix" for a COVID test.
-(Ideally it would have less than 99% accuracy but is more practical.)
+**STOP:** What is the accuracy of this test?
+How does it compare to the accuracy of a dummy test that returns negative for everyone in the population?
+{: .notice--primary}

+Note that the accuracy of this test is

+Test Twitter embed

+<blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">🎨 Finally got around to adding all my <a href="https://twitter.com/procreateapp">@procreateapp</a> creations with time lapse videos <a href="https://t.co/1nNbkefC3L">https://t.co/1nNbkefC3L</a> <a href="https://t.co/gcNLJoJ0Gn">pic.twitter.com/gcNLJoJ0Gn</a></p>&mdash; Michael Rose (@mmistakes) <a href="https://twitter.com/mmistakes/status/662678050795094016">November 6, 2015</a></blockquote>
+<script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

+This post tests Twitter Embeds.

+* Show accuracy

 * The recall (a.k.a. sensitivity) of a test is the percentage of cases that the test correctly identifies:
 #true positives /(#true positives + #false negatives)